fawern/-NLP-Sentiment_Analysis-Hepsiburada-Review/README.md

 ## Model Description

 The model used in this project is a simple GRU (Gated Recurrent Unit) model.
 It was trained on 80% of the dataset and achieved an accuracy of 97% on the test set.

+## Stopwords

+I created a review-without-stopwords dataset using the stopwords list from the nltk library.
+The model was trained on 80% of the dataset and achieved an accuracy of 97% on the test set.
+But before without removing stopwords, the model was trained on 80% of the dataset and achieved an accuracy of 97% on the test set.
+So, removing stopwords did not affect the accuracy of the model.